networking101/microcorruption/Cusco/README.md

 # Cusco
 ## TLDR
-This program is vulnerable to buffer overflow.
+This program is vulnerable to a stack buffer overflow.
 The return address in the login function can be overwritten with user input.
 Jump to unlock_door function on return.